 Sursagar Lake

 Lake By No Comments

-Located in the heart of the city, Sursagar Talav is a lake, formerly known as Chandan Talav.
-It was one of the factors that guided the placement of the old walled city called the Kila-e-Dulatabad.
-Later, it also became the center of the urban renewal activity that took place during the reign of Maharaja Sayajirao Gaekwad III.
+Located in the heart of the city, Sursagar Talav, formerly known as Chandan Talav, played a pivotal role in the placement of the old walled city known as Kila-e-Dulatabad.
+It later became a focal point for urban renewal efforts during the reign of Maharaja Sayajirao Gaekwad III.

+Sursagar Lake